PlaidCloud/docs/docs/source/plaidcloud/workflows/index.rst

  - Edit the step form
  - Uncheck the enabled checkbox in the workflow hierarchy

-To edit the step form, click on the step edit option, the pencil icon in the workflow table, to open the edit form.
-Uncheck the enabled checkbox.
-After saving the updated step it will no longer run as part of the workflow but can still be run using the single step run process.
+To edit the step form:

+1) Double click on the workflow
+2) Uncheck the **enable** box of the step you wish to skip

+Or:

+2) Select the step(s) you wish to skip
+3) Open the **actions** tab from the top bar
+4) Click **disable step**

-Steps that have been set to disabled will have a disabled indicator in the workflow steps hierarchy table.
+.. note:: Steps that have been set to disabled will have a disabled indicator in the workflow steps hierarchy table.

 Changing the Order of Steps
 ---------------------------------------

 There are two ways to update the order of steps in the workflow.

-The first way is to use the up and down arrows present in the **Workflows** table to move the step up or down.
-The second way is to use the **Step Move** option which allows you to move the step much easier if a large changes are necessary.
-The step move option allows you to move the step to the top, bottom, or after a specific step in one operation.
+For small changes:

+1) Use the up and down arrows next to each step

+For larger changes:

+1) Select the step you want to move
+2) Either right click on the step and select the **move this step** option or click the step placement icon
+3) Edit the position
+4) Click "update position"

 Setting Steps to Continue on Error
 ----------------------------------